BEFORE THE BOARD OF COMMISSIONERSFOR MARION COUNTY, OREGON

 SECTION FOUR: Applicability and Collection

-(A) A Transportation System Development Charge is herby imposed upon all new development for which a building permit is required within unincorporated area of the County constituting the urban growth boundary area adjacent to the cities of Salem and Keizer.
-This shall include both new construction and alteration, expansion or replacement of a building or dwelling unit if such alteration, expansion or replacement results in an increase in the number of trips generated compared to the present number of trips generated by the development.
+(A) A Parks System Development Charge is herby imposed upon all new development for which a building permit is required within unincorporated area of Marion County.
+This shall include both new construction and alteration expansion or replacement of a building or dwelling unit if such alteration, expansion or replacement results in an increase in the number of dwelling units.
 For alterations, expansions and replacements, the amount of the system development charge to be paid shall be the difference between the rate for the proposed development and the rate that would be imposed for the development prior to the alteration, expansion or replacement.

-(B) The amount of the Transportation System Development Charges (SDC’s) shall be determined as identified in the methodology report adopted pursuant to this resolution.
-The SDC rates shall be adjusted each year on January 1st, beginning January 1, 1998, to account for increases or decreases in costs according to the Portland Area Engineering News Record Cost Index (ENR), unless otherwise adjusted based on an evaluation of the cost of constructing and/or acquisition of facilities, or the adoption of an updated methodology.
+(B) The amount of the Parks System Development Charges (SDC’s) shall be determined as identified in the methodology report adopted pursuant to this resolution.
+The SDC rates shall be adjusted each year on January 1st, beginning January 1, 2000, to account for increases or decreases in costs according to the Seattle Area Engineering News Record Cost Index (ENR), unless otherwise adjusted based on an evaluation of the cost of constructing and/or acquisition of facilities, or the adoption of an updated methodology.

-(C) The Transportation SDC’s shall be collected and paid in full upon application for a building permit.
+(C) The Parks SDC’s shall be collected and paid in full upon application for a building permit.

 (D) Applicants may submit alternative rates for system development charges, subject to the following conditions:

-(1) In the event an applicant believes that the impact on County capital improvements resulting from the development is less than the fee established in Section Four (B) of this resolution, such applicant may submit a calculation of an alternative system development charge to the County Engineer.
+(1) In the event an applicant believes that the impact on County capital improvements resulting from the development is less than the fee established in Section Four (B) of this resolution, such applicant may submit a calculation of an alternative system development charge to the Parks Director.

 (2) The alternative system development charges rate calculations shall be based on data, information and assumptions contained in this resolution and the adopted methodology or an independent source, provided that the independent source is: